scslab/ga/README.md

 ## Licensing

-This library is BSD-licensed.
+This library is GPLv3-licensed.

 ## Installing

 Just install on your path both files.

-If google-auth-code.c is uncompiled, then `ga` knows how to compile it on-demmand.
+Requirements:
+* gnupg

+Optional dependencies:
+* xclip - to send login codes to the X clipboard instead of stdout
+* xorg-xwd, zbar - to parse QR codes from screen with -c option
+* qrencode, imagemagick - to display QR codes with -v option

 ## Using

-usage:
 ```
-gaa service        # get token for service
+ga [-x]  service   # get token for service
-gaa -c service     # record seed for new service
+ga -[x]c service   # record seed for new service
+ga -[x]v service   # view qrcode for service
-gaa -l             # list services setup
+ga -l              # list services setup
 ```

+The `-x*` flags disable use of X11 even when `$DISPLAY` is set.

 ## Get involved!